kyma-project/btp-manager/docs/contributor/ui.md

 > Use the latest development image to test the UI: europe-docker.pkg.dev/kyma-project/dev/btp-manager:PR-720

 ## Prerequisites
-For clusters different from Kyma (e.g. k3d), you need to install the [prerequisites](../../deployments/prerequisites.yaml).
+For clusters different from Kyma (for example, k3d) you need to install the [prerequisites](../../deployments/prerequisites.yaml).
 ```shell
 kubectl apply -f deployments/prerequisites.yaml
 ```

 ## Run BTP Manager with UI
-Follow steps below to run BTP Manager with UI:
+Follow the steps below to run BTP Manager with UI:
 1. Connect `kubectl` to your cluster by setting the **KUBECONFIG** environment variable.
     ```shell
     export KUBECONFIG=<path-to-kubeconfig>